fluid-cloudnative/fluid-client-python/docs/VineyardRuntime.md

 # VineyardRuntime

-VineyardRuntime is the Schema for the vineyardruntimes API
+VineyardRuntime is the Schema for the VineyardRuntimes API
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------